 There is no absolute restriction on paid employment in Oxford during Term time provided students are in good academic standing.
-Students should, however, follow the guidance issued by the University which advises on the need to balance carefully the opportunities of possible part time work experience with your own wellbeing and the demands of study.
-In addition, if you hold a Student Visa you must abide by the relevant employment restrictions: www.ox.ac.uk/students/visa/during/work?wssl=1.
+Students should, however, take into account the guidance issued by the University which advises on the need to balance carefully the opportunities of possible part time work experience with your own wellbeing and the demands of study.